“We SELL what we SHARE” is a motto I often say to my Balloon Boss Mastermind and coaching clients.

 a.
 Public Domain Registration – Contact information for the domain is public

 b.
-Private Domain Registration – Owner of the domain name pays for private registration through the company they host with.
-Instead of the owners contact information it shows the contact information of the company that registered the domain name.
+Private Domain Registration – The owner of the domain name pays for private registration through the company they host with.
+Instead of the owner’s contact information, it shows the contact information of the company that registered the domain name.

 2. If they do not remove the image per your request, you can send them a cease-and-desist letter.
 There are many templates online, but this is a good one http://www.copyrightsafeguard.com/copyright-basics/downloads/sample-cease-and-desist-letter.docx

 a.
-To figure out who is hosting it, on the same who is search result.
+To figure out who is hosting it, on the same who is a search result.
 There will be a section for domain nameservers.
 These are the servers of the company that hosts the website.
 It is how a browser knows where the files are located.
 Generally, the nameservers are something like. ns1.hostingcompany.com ns2.hostingcompany.com There are generally 2-4 nameservers, but they are generally all for the same company.
 Just backup names in case the first does not work.
-Remove the first part before the . and try visiting that website to get the hosting providers contact information.
-So in this instance we would drop the ns1 and just go do www.hostingcompany.com.
+Remove the first part before “the” and try visiting that website to get the hosting provider’s contact information.
+So in this instance, we would drop the ns1 and just go do www.hostingcompany.com.
 Remember if the hosting company is not in the US, you can still contact them and ask since other

 countries have similar laws, but the DMCA would not apply to them.